-d) Portfolio Investments
+d) Investments

-Portfolio investments are comprised entirely of Municipal Finance Authority (MFA) pooled investment funds.
-The Hospital District funds invested with MFA are pooled with other local governments and managed independently by Phillips, Hager & North Ltd. These investments are recorded at market value which approximates cost.
-Interest income on investments has been allocated to restriced reserves.
+Investments are comprised entirely of Municipal Finance Authority (MFA) pooled investment funds.
+The Hospital District funds invested with MFA are pooled with other local governments and managed independently by Phillips, Hager & North Ltd. These investments are recorded at cost.
+Interest income on investments has been allocated to restricted reserves.